 The fees we earn under our investment management agreements with clients are based on the value of our assets under management.
 The prices of the securities held in the portfolios we manage and, therefore, our assets under management, may decline due to any number of factors beyond our control, including, among others, a declining stock or bond market, general economic downturn, political uncertainty, natural disasters or pandemics (including the most recent coronavirus outbreak), acts of terrorism or other catastrophic or geopolitical events.
 In periods of difficult market conditions, we may experience accelerated client redemptions or withdrawals if clients move assets to investments they perceive as offering greater opportunity or lower risk, which could further reduce our assets under management in addition to market depreciation.
 The economic outlook remains uncertain and we continue to operate in a challenging business environment.
-If market conditions, or actions taken by clients in response to market conditions, cause a decline in our expenses, our net income will be reduced, and our business will be negatively affected.
+If market conditions, or actions taken by clients in response to market conditions, cause a decline in our assets under management, it would result in lower investment management fees and other revenue.
+If our revenues decline without a commensurate reduction in our expenses, our net income will be reduced, and our business will be negatively affected.
 In addition, while we seek to deliver long-term value to our clients, volatility may lead to under-performance in the near term, which could adversely affect our results of operations.